CableRobotGraphSim: A Graph Neural Network for Modeling Partially Observable Cable-Driven Robot Dynamics: Approach

 \subsection{GNN Model}

-\textbf{Graph \& feature generation:} The graph is made up of body nodes $\mathcal{N}$, body edges $\mathcal{E}^{body}$, cable edges $\mathcal{E}^{cable}$, and contact edges $\mathcal{E}^{contact}$.
-Each rigid-body is decomposed to smaller primitive bodies such as spheres, cylinders, etc. and each are represented as a body node in the graph.
-Neighboring nodes that are part of the same rigid-body are connected by a body edge.
+\textbf{Graph \& feature generation:} The graph is made up of body nodes $\mathcal{V}$, body edges $\mathcal{E}^{body}$, cable edges $\mathcal{E}^{cable}$, and contact edges $\mathcal{E}^{con}$.
+Each rigid body is decomposed into smaller primitive bodies such as spheres, cylinders, etc., and each is represented as a body node in the graph.
+Neighboring nodes that are part of the same rigid body are connected by a body edge.
 Here, the ground is represented by a single body node.
-Together, this forms $\mathcal{N}=\{N_i\}$ and $\mathcal{E}^{body}=\{E^{body}_{ij}\}$.
+Together, this forms $\mathcal{V}=\{V_i\}$ and $\mathcal{E}^{body}=\{E^{body}_{ij}\}$.
 Next, each cable is represented by edges, forming $\mathcal{E}^{cable}=\{E^{cable}_{ij}\}$.
 Contact edges are dynamically assigned to connect body nodes and the ground node if the distance between the two are below a user-defined threshold, forming $\mathcal{E}^{con}=\{E^{con}_{ij}\}$.

 Two feature sets distinguish this model from prior GNN-based simulators.
-First, configuration-based features include (i) relative distance to a designated node in the robot graph, (ii) relative distance to the rigid body’s CoM, and (iii) the body-frame's $z$-axis.
+First, configuration-based features include (i) relative distance to a designated node in the robot graph, (ii) relative distance to the rigid body’s CoM, and (iii) the body frame's $z$-axis.
 While many learned simulators~[\cite{gns-rigid}] only use velocity inputs to preserve translational equivariance, configuration-based features aid inference under partial observability by providing implicit state context.
 Second, for cable edges, a sequence of past $h$ and future $n$ control signals ($U_{t-h:t+n}$) are included to support both actuation learning and multi-step prediction.

-\textbf{GNN architecture:} In prior work \cite{chen2024learningdifferentiabletensegritydynamics}, the cable and motor dynamics are computed analytically and combined with a GNN to learn contact dynamics, forming a hybrid approach.
+\textbf{GNN architecture:} In prior work [\cite{chen2024learningdifferentiabletensegritydynamics}], the cable and motor dynamics are computed analytically and combined with a GNN to learn contact dynamics, forming a hybrid approach.
 This work instead opts to be fully learnable.
-The authors have observed, in their experiments, that the hybrid approach become unstable when the inputs are only partial observations.
+The authors have observed, in their experiments, that the hybrid approach becomes unstable when the inputs are only partial observations.
 This is likely due to the cables being a stiff linear system, where the cables create a negative feedback loop with the GNN.
 The stiff cables would greatly compound the error of the GNN, and in turn, would rapidly take the state out of the GNN's training distribution.